 The following expenditure authorities shall enable California to implement the CalAIM Demonstration.
-All Medicaid requirements apply to expenditure authority 3, 4, 5, and 8 (except as inconsistent with those authorities or except as provided herein or as set forth in the STCs).
+All Medicaid requirements apply to expenditure authority 3, 4, 5, 7, 8, 9, and 10 (except as inconsistent with those authorities or except as provided herein or as set forth in the STCs).

 - 1. Global Payments Program for Public Health Care Systems.
 Expenditures for payments to eligible Public Health Care Systems, subject to the annual expenditure limits set forth in the STCs, to support participating Public Health Care systems providers that incur costs for uninsured care under the value-based global budget structure set forth in the STCs. - 2.
-Chiropractic Services Provided by Indian Health Service (IHS) and tribal facilities.
+Chiropractic Services Provided by Indian Health Service (IHS) and Tribal Facilities.
 Expenditures for supplemental payments to support participating IHS and tribal facilities that incur costs associated with chiropractic services for which Medi-Cal coverage was eliminated by SPA 09-001 that are furnished by these providers to individuals enrolled in the Medi-Cal program. - 3.
 Expenditures Related to Community Based Adult Services (CBAS).
 Expenditures for CBAS services furnished to individuals who meet the level of care or other qualifying criteria. - 4.
 Expenditures Related to Low Income Pregnant Women.
 Expenditures to provide postpartum benefits for pregnant women with incomes between 109 percent up to and including 138 percent of the Federal Poverty Level (FPL), that includes all benefits that would otherwise be covered for women with incomes below 109 percent of the FPL.
-This authority will sunset on December 31, 2021 - 5.
-Expenditures Related to the Drug Medi-Cal Organized Delivery System (DMC- ODS) for Residential and Inpatient Treatment for Individuals with Substance Use Disorder (SUD) Expenditures for otherwise covered Medicaid services furnished to qualified DMC-ODS beneficiaries who are primarily receiving treatment and withdrawal management services for substance use disorder as short-term residents in facilities that meet the definition of an Institution for Mental Diseases (IMD).
+This authority will sunset on December 31, 2021 for Residential and Inpatient Treatment for Individuals with Substance Use Disorder (SUD).
+Expenditures for otherwise covered Medicaid services furnished to qualified DMC-ODS beneficiaries who are primarily receiving treatment and withdrawal management services for substance use disorder as short-term residents in facilities that meet the definition of an Institution for Mental Diseases (IMD).